aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-slide/slide-section/_index.md

 To add a section that will house slides in a presentation, Aspose.Slides for Node.js via Java provides the [addSection()](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SectionCollection#addSection-java.lang.String-aspose.slides.ISlide-) method that allows you to specify the name of the section you intend to create and the slide from which the section starts.

-This sample code shows you to create a section in a presentation in Java:
+This sample code shows you to create a section in a presentation in JavaScript:

 ```javascript
 var pres = new aspose.slides.Presentation();